guinther-erich/JavaWebFullStack/IntOperations/README.md

 # IntOperations
-First program write with Java of the Formação Java Web Full-Stack (JDev Treinamentos).
+IntOperations class with Java of the Formação Java Web Full-Stack (JDev Treinamentos).

 # Cautions
 - Use parentheses to enclose the variables you want to use in the account, otherwise the operation will only approximate one result to another.
 For example: